Stage FAQs

 Can I record the Stage?

 All Stage segments are automatically recorded by default.
-However, you can disable the stage recording by unchecking the record option in the Stage settings.
+However, you can turn off the stage recording by unchecking the record option in the Stage settings.

 Will the Stage cut off after its scheduled time has finished?

 No, the stream will not be cut off once its scheduled time is over; you can continue with your presentation, and attendees will remain in the Stage area.
-Attendees will no longer see it in the Schedule on the Reception page, but they will still be able to find your Stage within the "Stages" area of your event.
+Attendees will no longer see it in the Schedule on the Reception page, but they can still find your Stage within the "Stages" area.

 Is it possible to have more than one Stage at the same time?